With Video Tutorial!

 - She organizes things in her kitchen totally differently than I do (as in, she actually organizes things).

-- Oh – and that amazing little contraption she calls a can opener still remains a mystery to me no matter how many times she shows me how to use it … but I have to admit that it works like a charm (and I kinda covet it).
+- Oh – and that amazing little contraption she calls a can opener still remains a mystery to me no matter how many times she shows me how to use it.
+Never seen a can opener like that before!
+But I have to admit that it works like a charm (and I kinda covet it).
 Who knew?

 - Yeah, and she fastidiously pre-rinses every dish before it goes in the dishwasher.
 I pretty much figure that’s why I bought a dishwasher in the first place, and only worry about any food particle bigger than an entire hamburger.
 We’re just different that way, ya know?